mrdragonbear/cs205project/README.md

 For the data analysis, we divided the Python code into six sections.
 The first loaded the observational data and used a linear regression to compute the slope (in ˚C months-1) for each latitude and longitude over the period 1990-2015.
 The second and third sections loaded the model data and computed the spatial monthly means and standard deviations, which were used to calculate the model slopes over the period 1990-2015 to be compared with the observations.
 Section five performed a principal component analysis (PCA) on the model anomalies from 1990-2015.
 Finally, section six computed the difference in slopes between the observations and models.
 The Python packages required to run this file are shown in Table 1 below.

 <p align="center">
-Table 1 – The essential packages that were installed for the Python code.
+  <b>Table 1</b> – The essential packages that were installed for the Python code.

 <p align="justify">